cloudevents/spec/kafka-transport-binding.md

 The *binary* mode *only* applies to Kafka 0.11.0.0 and above, because Kafka 0.10.x.x and below lack support for message level headers.

-In the *binary* content mode, the value of the event `data` attribute MUST be placed into the Kafka message's value section as-is, with the `ce_datacontenttype` header value declaring its media type; all other event attributes MUST be mapped to the Kafka message's
+In the *binary* content mode, the value of the event `data` MUST be placed into the Kafka message's value section as-is, with the `ce_datacontenttype` header value declaring its media type; all other event attributes MUST be mapped to the Kafka message's